HappyCerberus/cpp-coding-interview/manuscript/003_traversal_002_variants.md

 {full: true, community: true}
 ## Notable variants

-All three traversal algorithms discussed in the previous section are reasonably self-contained.
-Typically traversal algorithms can be applied as solutions to various problems without substantial modifications.
+The traversal algorithms mentioned earlier are largely standalone, ready to be deployed to solve diverse problems with minimal tweaks.

-However, a couple of more advanced variants are also reasonably frequent.
-This section will discuss three: working with multiple dimensions, non-unit costs, and propagating constraints.
+Yet, we frequently encounter a few additional versions.
+In this section, we'll tackle three such variants: traversing multiple dimensions, adjusting for non-unit costs, and managing the propagation of constraints.

-This section also demonstrates each variant using a concrete problem, all available in the companion repository.
+We'll also illustrate each variant using a concrete problem, all of which you can find in the companion repository.
 Try solving each of them before you read the corresponding solution.

 ### Multi-dimensional traversal

-Applying a depth-first or breadth-first search to a problem with additional spatial dimensions should be straightforward.
+Applying a depth-first or breadth-first search to a problem with additional spatial dimensions is straightforward.
 From the algorithm's perspective, additional dimensions only introduce a broader neighborhood for each space.
-In some problems, the additional dimensions will not be that obvious.
+However, in some problems, the additional dimensions will not be that obvious.

 Consider the following problem: Given a 2D grid of size *m\*n*, containing *0s* (spaces) and *1s* (obstacles), determine the length of the shortest path from the coordinate *{0,0}* to *{m-1,n-1}*, given that you can remove up to *k* obstacles.